Imagining the Unseen: Generative Location Modeling for Object Placement: Experiments

 We evaluate the performance of our generative location model in an object insertion pipeline in \Secref{sec:object_insertion}, where we rely on PowerPaint~\citep{powerpaint} as the inpainting approach.
-We remark that our pipeline has the flexibility to incorporate any inpainting method for performing localized edits, and will ablate this choice in~\Secref{sec:ablation}.
+Specifically, we utilize the V2 version\footnote{ https://github.com/open-mmlab/PowerPaint}, built on top of BrushNet~\citep{brushnet}.
+We remark that our pipeline has the flexibility to incorporate any inpainting method for performing localized edits (see later in~\Secref{sec:ablation}).